jkomoros/boardgame/TUTORIAL.md

 }
 ```

-However, since we're using DefaultGameDelegate and our Phase property is `Phase` on our `gameState`,
+However, since we're using base.GameDelegate and our Phase property is `Phase` on our `gameState`,
-we don't even have to do that.
-DefaultGameDelegate's CurrentPhase() already looks for that value
+we don't even have to do that. base.GameDelegate's CurrentPhase() already looks for that value
 there and returns it.

 Now the core engine knows about what phase it is. `moves.Base` will consult that information it is Legal method.
 But how do we tell `moves.Base` which phases a move is legal in?